Orange-OpenSource/a11y-guidelines/src/en/mobile/android/test.md

 - Are the horizontal scrolls vocalized?

-- Is there the presence of ghost elements?
+- Are there no ghost elements?

 - Are the titles of the activities vocalized?